heylinda/heylinda-app/README.md

 ## Contribute

-You can contribute to Hey Linda by beta testing, recording, or submitting code.
+You can contribute to Hey Linda by beta testing, recording meditations, or submitting code.
 If you plan to make a contribution please open an issue first to discuss the bug or feature.
 You can also join us on Slack to discuss ideas.